-- 10.1 This Schedule describes the authorised development for which Development Consent is sought including associated development. - 10.2 The authorised development is divided into separate works that describe the different aspects of the proposal.
+- 11.1 This Schedule describes the authorised development for which Development Consent is sought including associated development.
+The wording of the descriptions of each work has been amended in the second draft DCO to refer to the specific works plan for clarity. - 11.2 The authorised development is divided into separate works that describe the different aspects of the proposal.
 The works numbers relate to areas on the Works Plans (Documents 2.2A-F).
 They can be summarised as follows: